Causes of Toothache

 What are the types of toothache?

-There are generally speaking 2 types of toothache:
+There are generally speaking two types of toothache:

 Reversible toothache

-This type of toothache occurs when the nerve in the tooth is healthy but is being stimulated (annoyed) as a result of something such as a cavity caused by tooth decay.
-Commonly, this will result in fleeting moments of toothache often following eating or drinking.
+The first of two types of toothache we are going to talk about is reversible toothaches.
+These typically occur when the nerve in the tooth is healthy but is being stimulated/annoyed as a result of something such as a cavity caused by tooth decay.
+Commonly resulting in fleeting moments of toothache, often following eating or drinking.

 Irreversible toothache

-This type of toothache occurs when the nerve in the tooth is irreversibly damaged (eg by tooth decay that has gone un-treated for too long and has grown too close to the nerve).
-Commonly, this will result in extended periods of toothache following eating or drinking, or spontaneous bouts of throbbing pain.
+The second of our two types of toothache is an irreversible toothache, which occurs when the nerve in the tooth is irreversibly damaged (e.g., by tooth decay that has gone untreated for too long and has grown too close to the nerve).
+An irreversible toothache often results in extended periods of pain following eating or drinking or can occur in spontaneous bouts of throbbing pain.

-In this case, the nerve in the tooth cannot be saved and will require removal.
-This is achieved through either root canal treatment (saving the tooth) or extraction of the tooth.
+In this case, the nerve in the tooth cannot be saved, often requiring removal, with pain relief being achieved through either root canal treatment (saving the tooth) or tooth extraction.

-The 247 Dentist will be able to promptly eradicate your toothache through either providing a filling, a dressing of the nerve, or by removal of the offending tooth.
+Here at the 247 Dentist, we can assist with both types of toothache discussed in this article and will be able to promptly eradicate your toothache by either providing a filling, a dressing of the nerve, or removing the offending tooth.
 If you are suffering from toothache, please contact us promptly before it worsens!

-Tooth decay is also a problem for children.
-It is estimated that between 52% and 77% of children aged 8 to 15 have some obvious tooth decay in their permanent teeth.
+Tooth decay is also a problem for children as it is estimated that between 52% and 77% of children aged 8 to 15 have some obvious tooth decay in their permanent teeth.

 What causes tooth decay?

 Stage 1.
-The dull spot on the tooth’s surface may be decay.
-Brushing with a fluoride toothpaste and flossing may prevent it from becoming a cavity.
+The dull spot on the tooth’s surface may decay and can be prevented by brushing with fluoride toothpaste and flossing to prevent it from becoming a cavity.

 Stage 2.
 The decay is now a cavity.
 It has gone through the tooth’s hard surface layer.